 Generally it is not easy or advised to use Uber at the airports in Colombia, but there are plenty of reasonable private transfers in many cities.

 ➡️ For those arriving to the Bogotá Airport, we recommend booking your transfer here with Bogota Driver Guide Service.

 ➡️ For those arriving to the Cartagena Airport, we recommend booking your transfer here with the Guianza Express S.A.S.

 What About The Towns Where Uber Isn’t Available?

-If you are traveling to some of the smaller towns like Salento or Villa de Leyva (check our other post here for more info), Uber won’t be an option but outside of arriving to the towns by bus, you probably won’t need to use much transportation other than walking.
+If you are traveling to some of the smaller towns like Salento or Villa de Leyva (some of the most beautiful places in Colombia), Uber won’t be an option but outside of arriving to the towns by bus, you probably won’t need to use much transportation other than walking.

 Getting a tour is also a good alternative if you don’t feel comfortable trying to use public transportation in Colombia.
 Or spending a little more on a private transfer service would definitely be the safest and easiest option.

 Are Taxi’s As Safe As Ubers In Colombia?